claudiosecco/draft-articles/articles/harmonic-mean.md

 You surely can sum all revenue and all invoices quantity and divide one by the other.
 In many situations, this kind of approach may be considered [brute force](http://www.catb.org/~esr/jargon/html/B/brute-force.html).

 <img src="https://latex.codecogs.com/png.latex?\bg_white&space;\large&space;\frac{12.500&plus;28.000&plus;8.000}{25&plus;35&plus;40}=485" title="\large \frac{12.500+28.000+8.000}{25+35+40}=485" />

+## Conclusion
+It was shown a simple way to choose between the use of arithmetic or harmonic means.

+In summary: if the mean are weighted by the numerator unit, you should prefer the harmonic mean over the arithmetic mean.